loganSQL/SQLDBA/05SQLSecurity/MicrosoftTDEMaintenance.md

 ALTER MASTER KEY REGENERATE WITH ENCRYPTION BY PASSWORD = 'My2020Password';
 go

--- New use the new password
+-- Now use the new password
 OPEN MASTER KEY DECRYPTION BY PASSWORD = 'My2020Password' go